crosstool-NG Internals

 Makefile front-end

-The entry point to crosstool-NG is the Makefile script ct-ng
+The entry point to crosstool-NG is the Makefile script ct-ng.
+Calling

 this script with an action will act exactly as if the Makefile was in